How to Maximize Positive, Word-of-Mouth Communication

 Word-of-mouth often deals with awareness, interest, the source’s trial experience and product benefits all at the same time.
 This can move the recipient rapidly through the stages of purchase decision making and often even creating a reason for purchasing, all in one “exposure.”

-It appears to have a more permanent effect than most other communications channels
+Word-of-mouth also appears to have a more permanent effect than most other communications channels.

 As a result, second only to the task of creating intangibles for new products and companies is the challenge of finding the most effective way to generate positive and relevant word-of-mouth.